Marmaduke Hussey, Baron Hussey of North Bradley

-Education and career
+Early life

 The son of the athlete and colonial administrator Eric Hussey and his wife, Christine Elizabeth Morley, Marmaduke Hussey was educated at Rugby School and Trinity College, Oxford.
-He served in the Grenadier Guards in World War II and was severely injured at Anzio, having to have a leg amputated as a prisoner-of-war, which resulted in his repatriation.
+He served in the Grenadier Guards in the Second World War and was severely injured and captured at Anzio, having to have a leg amputated while a prisoner-of-war, which resulted in his repatriation.

+Career

-He joined Associated Newspapers where he had a long career, culminating in being appointed managing director.
+After returning to civilian life, Hussey joined Associated Newspapers, where he had a long career, culminating in being appointed managing director.
 He subsequently joined Times Newspapers as chief executive and managing director, a post he held from 1971 to 1980.

-Chairman of the BBC

-He was appointed Chairman of the BBC in 1986, upon the death of Stuart Young, thanks in part to his close connections to the ruling Conservative Party.
+In 1986 he was appointed as Chairman of the BBC, upon the death of Stuart Young, thanks in part to his close connections to the ruling Conservatives.

-Within three months of joining the BBC, he had forced the resignation of the Director-General, Alasdair Milne, following a series of rows in recent years between the BBC and the Conservative government.
-In the 1990s, Hussey fell out with Director General John Birt over his management style and Panorama's controversial interview with Diana, Princess of Wales in 1995.
+Within three months of joining the BBC, Hussey had forced the resignation of the Director-General, Alasdair Milne, following a series of rows in recent years between the BBC and the Conservative government.
+Michael Checkland served in the position for the next five years, and in 1992, Hussey appointed John Birt as Director-General but fell out with him over his management style and Panorama's controversial interview with Diana, Princess of Wales in 1995, later commenting that Birt had been his "greatest mistake".

-On 11 September 1996, Hussey was made a life peer as Baron Hussey of North Bradley, of North Bradley in the County of Wiltshire.
+Hussey retired from the BBC in 1996, and on 11 September 1996 was made a life peer as Baron Hussey of North Bradley in the County of Wiltshire, taking a seat in the House of Lords.

-Hussey gave up several boardroom appointments when he took up his job at the BBC, but he remained chairman of the Royal Marsden Hospital until 1998.
+Hussey gave up several boardroom appointments when he joined the BBC, but he remained chairman of the board of the Royal Marsden Hospital until 1998.